 Best Cacio e Pepe Recipe

 Bam!
 Silky, creamy, and totally amazing pasta cacio e pepe every. single. time.
 While it’s not a truly authentic cacio e pepe, I think it’s the BEST cacio e pepe recipe.
 The cornstarch serves to stabilize the cheese sauce, making it truly foolproof without changing the flavor.

 I don’t know about you, but I’ll take a recipe that works consistently over a fussy authentic recipe any day!

 Are you drooling, yet?
-Some side dish suggestions are this Italian chopped salad or this 15-minute homemade garlic bread (or both if you’re hosting guests).
+Some side dish suggestions are this yummy Italian chopped salad or this easy 15-minute homemade garlic bread (or both if you’re hosting guests).
 Either way, I wouldn’t count on any leftovers.
 Enjoy!

 PIN IT NOW!
 CLICK HERE TO ADD THIS CACIO E PEPE RECIPE TO YOUR EASY RECIPES BOARD ON PINTEREST!

 P.S.
 Want another amazingly easy cheesy pasta recipe?
 This Instant Pot cream cheese pasta can’t be beat!!
 Have it on your table ready to serve with just 5 ingredients in under 20 minutes…